 Dear Student Parent,

 Sending your son or daughter off to college can be an exciting and overwhelming time.
 It is a season full of emotion and growth for all.
 The Counseling and Wellness Team (CWT) would like to provide you, the parent, with information that you will find helpful before you send your student off to college.
 We hope to equip you with resources and knowledge that you will find useful to instruct your student to use when and if the time arises.
-The SCST is comprised of the Interim Dean of Counseling and Wellness; Student Care Services (SCS); Wheaton College Counseling Center (WCCC); Student Health Services (SHS), and Learning & Accessibility Services (LAS), Academic Advising, Graduate Student Life, the Chaplain's Office, and the Title IX and Equity Office.
+The CWT is comprised of the Interim Dean of Counseling and Wellness; Student Care Services (SCS); Wheaton College Counseling Center (WCCC); Student Health Services (SHS), and Learning & Accessibility Services (LAS), Academic Advising, Graduate Student Life, the Chaplain's Office, and the Title IX and Equity Office.

 When a student reaches the age of 18 years, the federal government views them as an adult for most medical and psychological services.
 SHS and the Counseling Center must adhere to these federal and state laws of privacy and disclosure of information.
 This is a difficult hurdle for you as a parent as you are usually the ones paying the bills and believe that you should have access to this information.
 Information regarding attendance, care, and billing can only be released to parents if a student signs a privacy release of information form.

 College is a fun, but sometimes a stressful place.
 Most of the time all your student may need is a listening ear from you.
 However, there will be times that further care will be needed.
 The Counseling Center is staffed by trained and licensed counseling staff.
 They are specialized in assisting students as they walk through their college years.
 Counseling services are free.
 You can contact the Counseling Center at 630.752.5321.